-Designed and facilitated by Partners in Performance, Inc.
+Designed and facilitated in collaboration with Partners in Performance, Inc.

 The Community Arts Education Leadership Institute (CAELI) provides an intensive, transformative experience through which current and aspiring leaders advance their skills by engaging with top leadership trainers and nationally known practitioners.
 It is ideally suited for those in executive positions or preparing to move into such positions.

-The seven-month program includes a five-day seminar at Bryn Mawr College (Philadelphia, PA), advanced assignments, a 360-degree feedback process, and follow-up coaching.
+The seven-month program includes a five-day seminar at Bryn Mawr College (Philadelphia, PA), advanced assignments, a 360-degree feedback process, peer mentoring, and follow-up coaching.

 CAELI defines leadership as “behaving in ways that bring people together to move things forward.”